ethlau/illstack_CAMELS/README.md

 Running:

-Set base parameters in CAMELS_example/istk_params_tng.py
+Set base parameters in CAMELS_example/istk_params.py

 The main script is generate.py.
-Set desired simulations and snapshots, then python generate.py
+Set desired simulations (currently TNG and SIMBA available) and snapshots, then python generate.py

 My organization on Binder is as follows: